Detecting LLM-Assisted Academic Dishonesty using Keystroke Dynamics: Related Work

 \section{Related Work}

 Detecting if a text is written by a human or generated automatically is a longstanding problem with applications in academic dishonesty detection \cite{foltynek2019academic}, fake news identification \cite{mridha2021comprehensive}, fake product review identification \cite{ott2011finding}, and spamming and phishing \cite{crawford2015survey}.
-These problems have been exacerbated by large language models (LLMs).
-While realizing this problem, OpenAI released a report on their initial generative model, GPT-2, and showed manual and automated experiments to detect GPT-generated texts \cite{solaiman2019release}.
-Further, it has been shown that humans can spot GPT-generated text \cite{ippolito2019automatic,clark2021all}, fake news articles, fake product reviews \cite{adelani2020generating}, and fake comments \cite{weiss2019deepfake} generated automatically only at a chance level.
+These problems have been worsened by LLMs.
+While recognizing this problem, OpenAI released a report on their initial generative model, GPT-2, and presented manual and automated experiments to detect GPT-generated text using machine-learning and text-based transformer models~\cite{solaiman2019release}.
+Furthermore, it has been shown that humans can identify GPT-generated text \cite{ippolito2019automatic,clark2021all}, fake news articles, fake product reviews \cite{adelani2020generating}, and fake comments \cite{weiss2019deepfake} generated automatically only at a chance level.
 Interestingly, this finding aligns with other domains of behavioral research, where it has been demonstrated that humans perform just above chance in predicting various types of behavior \cite{tan2014effect,isola2013makes,si2023long,singh2024measuring,tetlock2017expert}.

-Given the wide applicability of detecting machine-generated text, two broad approaches have been developed for determining whether a text is machine-generated.
+Given the wide applicability of machine-generated text detection, two broad approaches have been developed to determine whether a text is machine-generated.
 The first approach is to build classical machine learning-based classification models that take text as input and classify it as machine-generated based on features such as entropy, perplexity, n-gram frequency, \textit{etc.} \cite{lavergne2008detecting,gehrmann2019gltr,mitchell2023detectgpt}.
-The second approach is changing the text generation model to induce specific patterns in the generated text.
+The second approach is to change the text generation model to induce specific patterns in the generated text.
 This is referred to as watermarking \cite{atallah2001natural,kirchenbauer2023watermark}.